fife-rpg/fife-rpg.github.com/_sources/overview.txt

 Documentation
 -------------
-You can view the documentation online at http://fife-rpg.github.com/.
+You can view the documentation online at http://fife-rpg.github.io.
 This will always contain the documentation for the Git repository.

+The documentation for major versions are available as a subdirectory with the version. v0.1, for example, can be accessed here: http://fife-rpg.github.io/v0.1/

 Development status
 ------------------